Get Involved with Howard’s Go Team!

-Any community member that cares about Inman is encouraged to participate.
+Any community member that cares about Howard is encouraged to participate.
 This includes parents, staff, and other community members.

 Here are some ways:

 - Run for office!
 Elections are every Spring and terms are for two years.
 There are seats for staff, parents, and community members.

 - Attend Go Team meetings and participate in public comment.
 Meetings are generally monthly.

 - Share your insights with your Go Team representatives.